basem909/microverse-portofolio-project-/README.md

 This project is about building a personal portfolio set up and mobile version first part is creating an entry page to the site of the portfolio and the second part is creating projects exhibition pages and a list of programming languages, skills, and frameworks.
-The third part is the contact form and the links to the social media accounts as well as providing a copy of the cv
+The third part is the contact form and the links to the social media accounts as well as providing a copy of the cv.
+The forth part is applying media queries to the site to make the mobile version available on different devices and to enhance th UX of the site.

 ## Built With